ncatlab/nlab-content/pages/5/9/5/1/21595/content.md

 +-- {: .num_remark}
 ###### Remark

-In classical set theory, very few categories are algebraically compact.
+In [[classical mathematics|classical]] [[set theory]], very few categories are algebraically compact.
 Thus it is common to restrict attention to certain endofunctors.
 One might then say that this class of endofunctors is algebraically compact.
 =--